Ralph Rapson: Teaching

-Rapson taught architecture at the New Bauhaus School (now IIT Institute of Design) from 1942 to 1946, and at the Massachusetts Institute of Technology from 1946 to 1954.
+Rapson taught architecture at the New Bauhaus School (now IIT Institute of Design) in Chicago under Laszlo Maholy-Nagy from 1942 to 1946, and at the Massachusetts Institute of Technology from 1946 to 1954.

 He was Head of the School of Architecture at the University of Minnesota from 1954 to 1984, where "generations of Minnesota architects came up through [his] tutelage".

 Architectural practice and philosophy

+While at Cranbrook, Rapson was part of a team with Eero Saarinen and Fred James which won the competition for a National Festival Theater on the campus of the College of William and Mary.
+This would possibly have been the first Modernist building on an American academic campus, but it went unbuilt amidst political opposition to the sponsoring organization, the American National Theater and Academy, spurred by the controversial productions of the independent but similar Federal Theater Project (also shuttered in 1939).

-Rapson practiced in Minneapolis, Minnesota from 1954 to 2008.
-His work was predominantly in the Modernist style.
+After accepting his position at the University of Minnesota, Rapson lead his own practice in Minneapolis from 1954 to 2008.
+His work was predominantly in the Modernist style and greatly influenced by his time at the New Bauhaus School.
 “Practically all the work I’ve done is not too far off from Bauhaus principles,” he said.

-But his work was oriented to people rather than abstract principles.
-He said: “Whenever I’m designing a building or a piece of furniture, people become a strong part of my general approach.
+However, he also stressed his work was oriented to people rather than abstract principles: “Whenever I’m designing a building or a piece of furniture, people become a strong part of my general approach.
 The design process isn’t just about bricks and stones; for me it’s also about the people in a building and how I expect them to live.”

 Rapson was a prolific sketch artist and kept volumes of sketchbooks from his various world travels.
 A book of selected sketches was published in 2002.
-In the book's introduction, Cesar Pelli wrote: His drawings were "completely self-assured" and "looked quintessentially American."
+In the book's introduction, Cesar Pelli described his drawings as "completely self-assured" and "quintessentially American."